A look at the history and evolution of the summer blockbuster.

 Simply put, a blockbuster is a feature film that is extremely popular and financially successful.
 Specifically, a summer blockbuster is a highly anticipated, big-budget film released in May, June, July, or August.
 Studios can also market their movies as a "blockbuster" intended for financial success with wide market appeal and the opportunity for merchandising.

-For modern audiences, summer blockbusters may seem ubiquitous with the summer season, but that wasn't always the case.
+For modern audiences, summer blockbusters may seem ubiquitous during the summer season, but that wasn't always the case.
 Major Hollywood studios dreaded summer because, for several factors, it was their least profitable season.

 Early Theatrical History